Ex-law partner is evasive as attorneys press for details on Willis and Wade's romance in Trump case

 Willis and Wade have both said that they shared travel expenses, with Willis reimbursing Wade with cash for some charges on his credit card.

-Under questioning from Roman's attorney, Merchant, earlier this month, Bradley acknowledged that he had communicated with her between September and January as she was investigating the possibility of the relationship.
-But Merchant and other defense attorneys were repeatedly frustrated by Bradley's refusal to answer further questions about the relationship.

 Richer reported from Boston.
-Associated Press reporter Eric Tucker in Washington contributed.
+Associated Press writer Eric Tucker in Washington contributed to this report.

 Credit: AP